Pebit/youtube-playlist-unavailable-video-lister/README.md

 pyinstaller --onefile --add-data "C:\CodingProjects\youtube-playlist-unavailable-video-lister\browsers\chromium-1169;browsers\chromium-1169" --add-data "C:\Users\Andrei\AppData\Local\Programs\Python\Python311\Lib\site-packages\playwright\driver\package\bin;playwright\driver\package\bin" ".\youtube_unavailable_scraper.py"
 ```

-### 3. At the moment of posting (11th of May 2025) the tool uses the latest version of chromium that works with the playwright libraries but a future version of playwright might not be compatible with the browser I have already saved under /browsers in the folder.
+### 3. At the moment of posting (11th of May 2025) the tool uses the latest version of chromium that works with the playwright libraries... but a future version of playwright might not be compatible with the browser I have already saved under /browsers in the folder.
 If I haven't updated the browser directory to work for the current version of playwright, install the most recent working chromium ver using:
 ```Bash
 playwright install chromium